nubbsterr/ELK-SIEM-Setup/README.md

 3. `sudo apt autoremove`, remove any unneeded dependencies for packages to clean up a lil.

 # Intermission: Setting up a Windows 10 VM w/ VirtualBox
 1. Go get [a multi-edition Windows 10 ISO](https://www.microsoft.com/en-us/software-download/windows10ISO) here.
-Pick your lnaguage as needed and wait for the download to complete.
+Pick your language as needed and wait for the download to complete.
+If you get redirected to a different site because you're already running Windows, <strong>install the media creation tool and download an ISO image in the creation tool!</strong>
 2. Go to `Machine` --> `New` and select `Microsoft Windows` and `Windows 10 (64-bit)` as your Type and Version respectively.
 Select the previously installed Windows 10 ISO as your ISO image.
 Check the box to skip the 'Unattended Install' as well.
 ![Windows VM Config](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/windows=vm-config.png)
 3. Set up your system resources as you wish.
 Refer to the original Ubuntu VM setup instructions as needed.
 I have my VM set to run 4GB of RAM and 2 vCPUs/Processors.